 - 1.1 Notice of Funding.
 The regional grant process begins with the issuance of a Notice of Funding Availability (NOFA).
-This occurs on March 1st annually and is posted on the POST website.
+This occurs on March 1st annually and is published on the POST website.
 The grant application period is open through March and closes on March 31st.
-Consideration for funding shall be based on a funding formula that may take the following factors into consideration: number of agencies in the Region, size of agencies, agencies' designation of rural or urban (OMB Map utilized) and previous performance of the applicant (if applicable). - 1.2 Eligible Applicants.
+Consideration for funding shall be based on a funding formula that may take the following factors into consideration: number of agencies in the Region, size of agencies, agencies' designation as rural or urban (OMB Map utilized) and previous performance of the applicant (if applicable). - 1.2 Eligible Applicants.
 To be eligible to apply for a grant award an applicant must be a local government, college, university, or not for profit organization providing peace officer training programs.
 State agencies may not apply directly to POST but may apply for funds through their training region. - 1.3 Application.
 In order to be considered for funding for a given program year, applicants must apply to POST.
 Applications are due March 31st of each year unless otherwise noted. - 1.4 Needs Assessment.
 As a condition of funding, POST Training Regions shall conduct and submit a needs assessment of the area or region served, with their POST application on a tri-annual basis.
 A full law enforcement training assessment shall be completed, at a minimum, once every three (3) years; updates detailing significant variances may be provided in intervening years.
-The assessment shall include at a minimum: - An executive summary including key findings and priorities - Identification of the top priority training and training equipment needs of the Region - A description of the needs assessment process (e.g. surveys, forums, focus groups) and the identification of agencies surveyed - 1.5 Application Review.
+The assessment shall include at a minimum: - An executive summary including key findings and priorities; - Identification of the top priority training and training equipment needs of the Region; - A description of the needs assessment process (e.g. surveys, forums, focus groups) and the identification of agencies surveyed. - 1.5 Application Review.
 After the grant application period closes the grant applications are reviewed by POST and the POST Board Grant-subcommittee.
 The subcommittee recommends how annual allocations will be distributed each year and determines funding levels that are recommended to the POST Board for approval.
 POST will provide the Grant subcommittee with information concerning the timeliness and accuracy of the current application being submitted, the applicants past performance (if applicable), training accomplishments in the past two years, and whether the application addresses training identified in the most current needs assessment submitted to POST. - 1.6 Grant Award.
 The final award occurs during the June POST Board meeting.
 The POST Board will approve, approve with modification, or deny applications during the POST Board meeting.
-Each applicant will receive written notification of the action taken. - 1.7 Appeals.
+Each applicant will receive written notification of the action taken.
+If the Chief Executive is under investigation for financial malfeasance or violation of POST rules or statutes the grant funding will be paused until investigation outcome is determined. - 1.7 Appeals.
 Eligible applicants who are denied all funding may submit a written appeal to the POST Director within ten (10) calendar days of the date of the written notification of the denial.
 The right to appeal does not extend to reductions recommended by the subcommittee or made by the POST Board.
 Appeals are limited to the reason for which the denial was made.
 Appeals are not intended to revisit the original request.
-The POST Director shall make a recommendation of the appeal to the POST Board at the next scheduled Board meeting.
+The POST Director shall make a recommendation in regard to the appeal to the POST Board at the next scheduled Board meeting.
 The majority vote of the POST Board to grant or deny the basis of the appeal shall be the final agency action.